TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-The `"command on"` directive inmmediately caught my attention.
+The `"command on"` directive immediately caught my attention.

 After googling it, we found a [Github repository] with some `key` information: